jelliuk/bitwarden_gcloud/README.md

     --scopes compute-rw
 ```

-You may change the zone to be closer to you or customize the name (`bitwarden`), but most of the other values should remain the same.
+You may change the zone to be closer to you or customize the name (`bitwarden-rs`), but most of the other values should remain the same.

 ## Step 2: Pull and Configure Project